Schemes of Arrangement: How They Work and How to Apply

 Making the application

-When applying for a scheme, the applicant has to unreservedly disclose all material information to the Court.
-This is to assist the Court to decide how the creditors’ meeting would be conducted.
+When applying for a scheme, the applicant has to unreservedly disclose all material information to the court.
+This is to assist the court as it decides how the creditors’ meeting would be conducted.

 Such material information includes any issues relating to a possible need to hold separate meetings for different classes of creditors.
 For example, where certain creditors have such different rights and interests from others that it will be inappropriate for them to consult each other on whether to vote for or against the proposed scheme.

-If the Court approves the creditors’ meeting, the company will send notice(s) summoning the meeting, as well as statement(s) explaining the effects of the proposed scheme to all creditors.
+If the court approves the creditors’ meeting, the company will send notice(s) summoning the meeting, as well as statement(s) explaining the effects of the proposed scheme to all creditors.
+A scheme manager may also need to be appointed by the company or court to administer and manage the scheme or facilitate negotiations.

 Upon receiving these documents, prospective scheme creditors can submit their proofs of debt (together with any supporting documents) to the chairman of the creditors’ meeting.
 The chairman will then decide which debts to admit or reject.